Heitkamp says it's not all about resisting Trump | New Country 923

-That’s what the North Dakota Democrat in one of the most Donald Trump-friendly states says, though it would seem she also doesn’t have that luxury of avoiding the resistance.
+That’s what the North Dakota Democrat says, though resistance also is a luxury Heitkamp can little afford in one of the nation’s most Donald Trump-friendly states.

 The first-term U.S. senator, among the most vulnerable in her party seeking re-election this year, is maneuvering herself at once as an ally of the Republican president on policy, and a polite opponent at other times.